wostzone/logger-go/README.md

-# WoST Gateway Logger
+# WoST Hub Logger

-Simple logger of messages on the gateway internal message bus, intended for testing of plugins.
+Simple logger of messages on the hub internal message bus, intended for testing of plugins.

 ## Objective

-Facilitate the development of plugins by logging messages on the gateway internal message bus.
+Facilitate the development of plugins by logging messages on the hub internal message bus.

 ## Status